dvanmosselbeen/TryHackMe_writeups/empline/README.md

 www-data@empline:/$
 ````

 Now that the shell is stable, we need to adjust the `tty` size of the terminal.
-As otherwise, using for example `nano` or anything like that, the size of the terminal is not okay.
+As otherwise, using for example `vim`, `nano` or anything like that we will be in troubles.
 Like I'm using `tmux`, I first open a new window `<prefix> + c`, and get the `tty` info from there.

 ````commandline
 $ stty -a